sxcdennis/basic-shell-scripting/Scripting Standards.md

 # Naming Conventions

-Typically people have a directory for all of their personal scripts. <b> Example:</b> I would put my scripts under ```/home/scripts```
+Typically people have a directory for all of their personal scripts. **Example:** I would put my scripts under ```/home/scripts```
-The script should have an extension followed by shell type. <b> Example: </b> ``` .sh, .bash, .perl, .python ``` The script name should describe the script in some way.  <b> Example:</b> If you had a script that checks the date and uptime, maybe you'd name the file datenuptime.sh
+The script should have an extension followed by shell type. **Example:** ``` .sh, .bash, .perl, .python ``` The script name should describe the script in some way.  ** Example:** If you had a script that checks the date and uptime, maybe you'd name the file datenuptime.sh

 # Formatting: